remyhfb/voice-sync/replit.md

 ## Current Status

-The application is fully functional and production-ready with the following features:
+The application is rebuilt with RVC voice conversion for perfect lip-sync:
-- ✅ Voice clone creation with ElevenLabs integration
+- ✅ RVC voice model training from audio samples
 - ✅ Video upload and audio extraction with FFmpeg
-- ✅ Speech-to-text transcription with OpenAI Whisper
+- ✅ Voice-to-voice conversion (preserves timing perfectly)
-- ✅ Voice synthesis with cloned voices
+- ✅ Audio-video merging with perfect lip-sync
 - ✅ Object storage for file persistence
 - ✅ Real-time progress tracking
 - ✅ Professional UI with dark theme and purple accent
-- ✅ Error handling with user-friendly messages
+- ✅ Replicate API integration

-**Next Step:** Add your ELEVENLABS_API_KEY to enable voice cloning and processing features.
+**Key Difference:** Instead of text-to-speech (which changes timing), we use voice conversion that transforms the audio while keeping the exact same timing as the original - resulting in perfect lip-sync!